Over the past two years, I have immersed myself in two things - sales and marketing webinars and Sesame Street.

 - (This is where the musical part kind of falls off.
 You’re welcome.)

 Again, you know your organization best, and I encourage you to really think about what success looks like to you.
 Do you need a strategy to transform your business?
 Or do you need things to work just a little better?
-Would you sleep better at night knowing you have teams who work well together and are helping you fuel strategic business growth?
+Would you sleep better at night knowing you have teams who work well together and help you fuel strategic business growth?
 (Maybe even putting on an award-winning production?)